Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/configure_project_netcore.md

 The solution file is located in the `src/api/Company.Project.API.sln` folder.
 Where Company.Project is the name of you chose when creating the project.

 2. **Edit the launchSettings.json file.**
 The launchSettings.json file is can be used to provide environment variables when a project is launched.
-Open the file in the in the properties folder of the project and add the  **COSMOSDB_KEY** environment variable with the value that you made a note of.
+Open the file in the in the properties folder of the project and add the  **COSMOSDB_KEY** environment variable with the value that you made a note of in step 1.
 There is an example below.

 ```json title="src/api/Company.Project.API/properties/launchSettings.json"
 {